Cisplatin and Teysuno (pronounced tay-soon-oh) is a combination of chemotherapy drugs. You might have it as a treatment for advanced stomach cancer.

 Teysuno is made up of 3 different drugs called tegafur, gimeracil and oteracil.
 Tegafur is changed into a drug called fluorouracil in the body.
 These drugs stop cells making and repairing DNA.
 Cancer cells need to make and repair DNA in order to grow and multiply.

 Cisplatin is a chemotherapy drug that works by damaging the DNA in cancer cells and stopping them from multiplying.

-You have cisplatin through a drip into a vein (intravenously).
+You have cisplatin as a drip into your bloodstream (intravenously).

 Teysuno is a capsule that you take twice a day, morning and evening.
 You swallow them whole with plenty of water.
 You should take the capsules either an hour before eating or an hour after eating.

 Into your bloodstream

 You have the treatment through a drip into your arm or hand.
 A nurse puts a small tube (a cannula) into one of your veins and connects the drip to it.

 You might need a central line.
 This is a long plastic tube that gives the drugs into a large vein, either in your chest or through a vein in your arm.
 It stays in while you’re having treatment, which may be for a few months.